Regular exercise is crucial for the health and well-being of tortoises.

 Examples of climb toys include:

-If you choose to use synthetic toys, find ones that have natural-looking shapes.
-There are plenty of excellent plastic climbing toys available.
+If you choose synthetic toys, find ones with natural-looking shapes.

 You can make DIY climbing toys for your tortoise from household items.
 Safe plastic boxes turned upside down, sturdy cardboard boxes, and even kitchen items are good choices.